-Quad bikes have a number of inherent design characteristics that create risks for users, particularly when used on uneven or sloped ground.
-Losing control of a quad bike can cause it to flip or roll over causing serious injury or death.
+Quad bikes have a number of design features that create risks for users, particularly when used on uneven or sloped ground.
+Losing control of a quad bike can cause it to flip or rollover causing death or serious injury.

 The risk of a rollover increases if the quad bike is travelling on uneven ground or slopes, travelling at high speed, towing an attachment or carrying a heavy or unstable load.